CyrianCrPro/AI-Driven-NFT-Classification/README.md

 ## 🎯 Project Goals
 - **🎨 Support for Artists:** Enhance visibility with relevant tag suggestions, empowering artists on FXHASH.
 - **🕵️ Improved Navigation:** Boost search functionality by filling in missing tags and suggesting additional ones.
-- **📊 Market Insights:** Analyze trends across FXHASH by applying the models to a broader collection of artworks..
+- **📊 Market Insights:** Analyze trends across FXHASH by applying the models to a broader collection of artworks.

 ## 🛠️ Tools and Models
 - **🐍 Python 3.7**